XrML is digital language that gives orders and restricts content. Check out this easy-to-understand guide to help you understand how it all works.

-XrML stands for Extensible Rights Markup Language, and it is a way for businesses to exchange digital content without losing power over the conditions and restrictions they imposed on it.
+XrML stands for Extensible Rights Markup Language.
+It’s a way to exchange digital content without losing power over the conditions and restrictions imposed on it.
 In easiest terms, XrML makes sure everyone who buys, downloads or uses protected digital content uses it within the guidelines set by the owner.

 One of the main reasons for XrML’s development is the stipulation and imposition of rights correlated to digital properties.
-The XrML language relays information to the user and system of the licensed file or program.
-This information ensures an understanding and agreement to the limitations and ownership of the digital content.
+The language relays information to the user and system of the licensed file or program.
+Ultimately, this information informs users of agreements to the limitations and ownership of content.

-XrML sets conditions for which trusted systems are to abide by throughout use of the shared or purchased content.
-These conditions can include fees for businesses who are sharing files on a time restricted basis.
+XrML sets conditions for trusted systems to abide by during use of the shared or purchased content.
+These conditions include fees for businesses who are sharing files on a time restricted basis.
 An example of this is a company who sells access to a downloadable instructional video library.
-If a user pays for a month of access, they could conceivably download each video file and stop paying.
-The conditions set in the XrML help restrict this using built-in certification checks.
-This ensures use of the file is tied to the fees originally agreed upon.
+If a user pays for a month of access, they could download each file then quit paying.
+The conditions set restrict this using built-in certification checks.
+This ensures the agreed-upon fees stay tethered to the file.

-The initial release of XrML was restrictive to companies due to its contract agreements and conditions that transferred ownership and licenses from XrML-created works to an outside company.
-XrML initially came equipped with ways to ensure the licensed user was using the content and not an unwarranted consumer.
+The initial release was restrictive to companies due to its contract agreements and conditions that transferred ownership and licenses from XrML-created works to an outside company.
+It initially came equipped with ways to ensure the licensed user was using the content and not an unwarranted consumer.

-XrML evolved into a way systems assured a successful transfer of content could be completed.
-It allowed license-holders to control rights and services of content.
-It started moving away from the restrictive language it initially contained.
-Things like installation rights were language parts that were phased out of XrML to be replaced with less concrete ideas about licensed usage of content.
+XrML evolved to assure successful transfer of content could be completed.
+It allowed license-holders to control content rights.
+It also began moving away from restrictive language.
+As a result, things like installation rights were language were phased out to be replaced with less concrete ideas about licensed usage of content.
 It eventually became the main rights expression language for MPEG-21, which uses the language to create guidelines for multimedia.

-XrML figures to be a part of developments by digital content companies.
-Multimedia companies wishing to progress the usage of their content through digital transactions need language similar to that of XrML to ensure fair use and protection.
-It could be key in the continued use and development of web services.
+XrML is likely to be part of developments by digital content companies.
+This is because multimedia companies wishing to progress the usage of their content through digital transactions need language similar to that of XrML to ensure fair use and protection.
+Finally, it could be key in the continued use and development of web services.

-XrML is part of the way companies adapted to digital transactions.
-Use of XrML and similar languages continue to guide regulations and necessary restrictions upon licensed content.
+XrML is part of the way companies adapt to digital transactions.
+Its use and similar languages guide regulations and necessary restrictions upon licensed content.
 Familiarize yourself with the new language of digital transactions to succeed.